Our Commitment to Texas’ Pollinators

 • Outreach programs that focus on native pollinators and pollinator habitat conservation

 Many Texas pollinators rely on native plants to survive, and the plants rely on the pollinators to help them reproduce, making the protection of both vital to Texas’ environment.
-The Native Plant Society of Texas promotes conservation and research on Texas’ native plants & plant habitats: Their volunteers educate Texans on caring for the specific native plants in their community.
+The Native Plant Society of Texas promotes conservation and research on Texas’ native plants & plant habitats: Their volunteers educate Texans on caring for the specific native plants in their community, promoting biodiversity and expanding pollinator habitats.

 Share the Post: